gpsportsclub20/Vir_Pro/source/01_RoadMap/index.rst

 for Coding Trailblazers
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Just like the start of any journey, having the right maps make the road ahead less daunting.
+Just like the start of any journey, having the right map makes the road ahead less daunting.

 There are a few important milestones in the realm of programming.

-For instance, **terminal** familiarisation, first attempts on **process** design and devising **decision** controls.
+For instance, **terminal** familiarisation, devising **decision** controls and attempting on **process** design.

-While some of them might appear insurmountable on first encounter;
+While some of them might appear insurmountable at first sight;

 Take them all in your stride with patience and an inquisitive mind!

-So to the coding trailblazers out there: **Pocket the road maps, sharpen your tools and march on!**
+So to the coding trailblazers: **Pocket the road map, sharpen your tools and march on!**

 .. panels::